 Dr. Ayalla Ruvio

-is an applied consumer behavior researcher who focuses on issues such as consumers' decision making regarding new products, identity and consumption, and cross-cultural
+is an applied consumer behavior researcher who focuses on issues such as identity and consumption, material vs. experiential consumption

 consumer behavior.
 Her research has been published in refereed journals